clausejs/clausejs/README.md

 // We can now try our new protected function. myProtectedFn(1, 2, 3, { a: true }); // returns true
-myProtectedFn(1, 2, 3); // Throws a "Problem" due to missing argument per our fspec definition.
+myProtectedFn(1, 2, 3, 'hello'); // Throws a "Problem" due to mismatched argument per our fspec definition.

 // Finally, let's build a function that checks if the sum of all numbers are odd
 // by taking advantage of Specky's function argument conformation.